 Does freezing affect the sperm?

 Some sperm in each sample will not survive the freeze/thaw process, but there is no evidence that freezing affects the genetic material of those that survive.
-Different samples respond differently to cryopreservation and it is not possible to predict this from the fresh sample.
+Different samples respond differently to freezing and it is not possible to predict this from the fresh sample.
 The PCRM laboratory performs a “test thaw” on a small portion of each sample that is frozen to give your doctor an indication of how the sperm react to freezing.
-The length of time a sample is stored does not affect its chance of survival, so your doctor can use this information in the future, when developing your ART treatment plan.
+The length of time a sample is stored does not affect its chance of survival, so your doctor can use this information in the future, when developing your fertility treatment plan.

 How are the frozen sperm stored?

 The semen sample is diluted carefully with a cryoprotectant solution designed to protect the sperm during freezing.
 Once diluted, the sample is divided up and put into straws for freezing.